 The causes of multiple myeloma are not known, and some people experience symptoms while others do not.
 Because of this, it is important to know what to look for and what could increase your risk to help catch multiple myeloma as early as possible, which makes it easier to treat.

 Doctors sometimes find multiple myeloma after a routine blood test.
 More often, doctors suspect multiple myeloma after an x-ray for a broken bone.
 Usually, though, patients go to the doctor because they are having other symptoms.

 Your doctor also may order some of the following tests:

 If a biopsy shows that you have multiple myeloma, your doctor needs to learn the extent (stage) of the disease to plan the best treatment.

 Patients who have been diagnosed with multiple myeloma have many treatment options.
 Multiple Myeloma treatment options include:

 Sometimes a combination of these treatment methods are used.

 We understand you may be feeling overwhelmed with questions and concerns about your type of leukemia and all that it means.
-From second opinions and oncology nutritional services to our patients benefit representatives and oncology social workers, the support specialists at Compass Oncology are here to help you during every step of your cancer journey.
+From second opinions to our patients benefit representatives and oncology social workers, the support specialists at Compass Oncology are here to help you during every step of your cancer journey.

 In addition to looking through our survivorship resources, we also encourage you to take advantage of both our Compass Oncology cancer support groups and other local cancer support groups in and around Portland, OR, and Vancouver, WA.